prebid/prebid.github.io/dev-docs/show-outstream-video-ads.md

 {% endhighlight %}

-For more technical information about renderers, see [the pull request adding the 'Renderer' type](https://github.com/prebid/Prebid.js/pull/1082)
+For more technical information about renderers, see [the pull request originally adding the 'Renderer' type](https://github.com/prebid/Prebid.js/pull/1082) and [the pull request allowing the 'renderer' type in the mediaType](https://github.com/prebid/Prebid.js/pull/5760).

 ## Step 2: Show ads in the page body